oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ##### <a name="StandardAggregationMethodaverage" href="#StandardAggregationMethodaverage">3.2.1.3.4 Standard Aggregation Method `average`</a>

-The standard aggregation method `average` can be applied to numeric values to return the sum of the non-null values divided by the count of the values, or null if there are no values to be aggregated.
+The standard aggregation method `average` can be applied to numeric values to return the sum of the values divided by the count of the values, or null if there are no values to be aggregated.

 The provider MUST choose a single type for the property across all instances of that type in the result that is capable of representing the aggregated values; either `Edm.Double` or `Edm.Decimal` with sufficient `Precision` and `Scale`.